JakubKazimierski/PythonPortfolio/README.md

 ## Directories

-In Coderbyte directory I placed all solved by me tasks from site Coderbyte.com
+In Coderbyte directory I placed all solved by me tasks from site Coderbyte.com, before rankings were deleted it placed me at top 10 of users https://coderbyte.com/profile/Kazik

 In PLY_calculator I placed based on PLY lexer and parser calculator with reverse polish notation for modular group, task from my university.